 This will ensure that any updates to an official community plan or regional growth strategy are informed by the latest available housing needs information.

-Housing needs reports data includes nearly all the data that local governments are required to collect, packaged on a community basis.
+The B.C. government provides nearly all the data that local governments are required to collect, free of charge, and packaged on a community basis.
 This data includes:

 - BC Assessment data on assessed values and sales prices of housing